 I had never heard of Egyptology until I got to college.
 My freshman year, my brother and I stumbled across a book in the bookstore on learning hieroglyphs.
 There were two copies and so we each got one.
 I read it and got interested in the subject.
 He read it and went into something more useful.

-Kurt Manwaring: What role did your Mormon faith play during the pursuit of your doctorate at Yale?
-Did it ever cause problems or open doors?
+What role did John Gee’s faith play during the pursuit of his doctorate at Yale?

 For example, when I first got to Yale, it took me a while but I finally found a place to stay.
 After about a week, the fellow who owned the apartment, one of the Yale faculty, found out I was a Latter-day Saint and kicked me out for that reason.

 A couple of weeks later I got a letter.
 Just before going to Yale I had participated at an international conference.
 My paper was decently received but the letter was from the editors of the proceedings volume rejecting my paper on the grounds that I was a member of the Church.

 Such attitudes are still prevalent in academia and I still encounter them with some frequency.

 Years ago, Elder [Neal A.] Maxwell warned that “the Saints—meaning you and I—must not make the mistake of assuming the existence of any truce between the forces of Satan and God.
 To believe so, . . . is a very great delusion, and a very common one.”

 Given my own experience and Elder Maxwell’s warning, I do not think this kind of thing is going to go away.

 I worked with Nibley, first as a student, then as a source checker, and finally something of a colleague.
 Nibley was about my grandfather’s age, and I am younger than any of his children, so there was always a distance.